Skip to content

 The ability to work with the entire repository means that all developers can work more freely.
 Without being limited by which files you can work on, you can work on a feature branch to make changes safely.
 Then, you can:

-• open a pull request to compare the changes with your collaborators
+to share your branch with the remote repository - open a pull request to compare the changes with your collaborators

-• test and deploy as needed from the branch
+- test and deploy as needed from the branch

-• merge into the main branch.
+- merge into the

 git clone [url]

 The most common usage of cloning is to simply clone a repository.
-This is only done once, when you begin working on a project, and would follow the syntax of git clone [url].
+This is only done once, when you begin working on a project, and would follow the syntax of git clone [url]

-git clone A Branch
+git clone --single-branch

-git clone --single-branch: By default, git clone will create remote tracking branches for all of the branches currently present in the remote which is being cloned.
+will create remote tracking branches for all of the branches currently present in the remote which is being cloned.
 The only local branch that is created is the default branch.

 But, maybe for some reason, you would like to only get a remote tracking branch for one specific branch, or clone one branch which isn't the default branch.
-Both of these things happen when you use --single-branch with git clone.
+Both of these things happen when you use --single-branch

 This will create a clone that only has commits included in the current line of history.
 This means no other branches will be cloned.
-You can specify a certain branch to clone, but the default branch, usually main, will be selected by default.
+You can specify a certain branch to clone, but the default branch, usually main

 To clone one specific branch, use: